 Lead is a dangerous poison that damages every system in the body.
-It is especially dangerous to developing babies and young children because lead is harmful to the growing brain and nervous system.
-Lead in a child's system hinders neurological development and can lower intelligence.
-The Centers for Disease Control states that lead poisoning is the most common and devastating environmental disease affecting young children.
-Long-term effects of lead can be severe, and include learning disabilities, slowed growth, hyperactivity, impaired hearing, and brain damage.
+It is especially dangerous to developing babies and young children because lead it harms the growing brain and nervous system.
+Long-term effects of lead exposure can be severe, and include learning disabilities, slowed growth, hyperactivity, impaired hearing, anemia, brain damage, lowered intelligence, or death.

 On painted surfaces